 Then there was Artemis who, against all odds, partnered with Hermes to destroy Polibotes.
 Both were as agile as nobody else could be, Artemis for the hunt and Hermes for being the god of thieves.
 Together, they managed to trick the giant into focusing only on the fast god who was stealing from him anything he had on.
 Polibotes fell for the trick and was soon turning into the familiar golden dust.
 Maybe the fact that gods and demigods were in the same battle field counted as 'a god and demigod working together'.
 Either way, the giant went back to Tartarus.

 The fight that took Percy's breath away every time he relived this battle, however, was Athena and Annabeth's.
 They were both fighting with daggers, taking down weak monsters.
 Were the goddess and her daughter weak?
 No, it was a strategy.
 A strategy that worked out perfectly.
 Just as planned, the few remaining powerful monsters searched for the reason of their army's number going down drastically.
 They saw everyone taking down monsters, but the ones who were killing more than anyone else were the goddess of wisdom and her daughter.
 How stupid did they have to be to not see a trick coming from this was unimaginable.
 Of course, this ended on half of the remaining monsters dying in hands of Aphrodites charmspeak, who had been commanded what to do via mind-link by Athena.

 Now the final part had to come: Poseidon and Percy killing the last giant and causing the rest of the army to retreat.

 This time, that did not happen.

 YOU ARE READING

 When Fury finds a suspicious file from a kid named Perseus Jackson, he sends some SHIELD agents after him.
-Of course, all of them come back beaten up, none of them really knowing what happened.
-Because of this, Fury calls The Avengers, for this kid...
+All of them come back beaten up, none of them really knowing what happened.
+Because of this, Fury calls the Avengers, as this kid might be mor...